-We consider an adversary aiming at recovering a person's secret PIN entries leveraging embedded sensors (e.g., accelerometer, gyroscope and magnetometer) in wearable devices worn on his/her wrist.
+PIN entries leveraging embedded sensors (e.g., accelerometer, gyroscope and magnetometer) in wearable devices worn on his/her wrist.
 The adversary has the knowledge of where the victim visits the key-based security system and can obtain the layout of the keypad.
 We assume that the adversary is able to access the sensor data and communicate over networks on the smartphone, but cannot observe the PIN entry activities visually by any means.
 The wearable device is usually paired with the user's smartphone via Bluetooth and constantly sends sensor data to the person's smartphone for logging purpose.
 Most wearables are using Bluetooth Low Energy (BLE) to transmit sensor data.
-With low energy, BLE comes with low security capability compared with Bluetooth.
-As a result, for example, the sensor data could be sniffed by the adversary by using Bluetooth sniffing techniques [10], [23].
+BLE comes with low security capability compared with Bluetooth, and as a result the sensor data could be sniffed by the adversary [16, 19].
 But the adversary does not have access to training data, which is specific to a particular key-based security system.
 Particularly, we identify two representative attacking scenarios as follows:

 Sniffing Attacks.
-An adversary can place a wireless sniffer close to a key-based security system (e.g., ATM machine or key-based security door) to eavesdrop sensor data from the wearable device, which is worn on the victim's wrist when he/ she enters security PINs into the security system.
-The adversary utilizes the wireless sniffer to capture Bluetooth packets sent by the wearable device to its associated smartphone [14], [26], [32], and determines the victim's PIN sequence based on the sensor data extracted from Bluetooth packets.
+An adversary can place a wireless sniffer close to a key-based security system (e.g., ATM machine or key-based security door) to eavesdrop sensor data from the wearable device, which is worn on the victim's wrist when he/she enters security PINs into the security system.
+The adversary utilizes the wireless sniffer to capture Bluetooth packets sent by the wearable device to its associated smartphone [16, 19], and determines the victim's PIN sequence based on the sensor data extracted from Bluetooth packets.

 Internal Attacks.
-An adversary can access the embedded sensors in the victim's wrist-worn wearable device by installing a malware app without the victim's notice [6].
-The malware app waits until the victim accesses the keybased security system and keeps sending sensor data back to the adversary's server through the Internet.
+An adversary can access the embedded sensors in the victim's wrist-worn wearable device by installing a malware app without the victim's notice [3].
+The malware app waits until the victim accesses the key-based security system and keeps sending sensor data back to the adversary's server through the Internet.
 The adversary can aggregate the sensor data on the server to determine the victim's PIN sequence remotely.